geomagpy/MARTAS/README.md

 #### 10.1.2 MARTAS on Raspberry (zero, RP5)

+For Debian 13 "Trixie" please use the standard installation routine.
+For older systems proceed as follows.
 The following approach was tested using Debian bookworm with python 3.11.
 Please note: you can also use the "break-system-packages" approach as in 10.1.1.